 - The problem is not the fault of the tenant, a member of the tenant’s family, or a guest of the tenant.

 - The cost of correcting the problem is not more than one month’s rent.

 In order to make the repairs yourself, you need to go through the following steps:

 - Make the Repairs.
 It may be best to have someone else do the work, even if you could do it yourself.
-If you do the work yourself, you must be sure to keep careful records of the time put in and the materials bought.
+If you do the work yourself, you must be sure to keep careful records of the time you spent doing the repair as well as receipts for the materials you bought.
 Keep all receipts for anything you buy.
-Remember that if the repairs are made and you deduct them from the rent, the landlord still might file an eviction against you for nonpayment of rent.
+Remember that if the repairs are made and you deduct them from the rent, the landlord still might file an eviction action against you for nonpayment of rent.
 A judge who determines the repairs were unnecessary or the cost of the repairs was unreasonable could still decide to evict you.

 - Deduct the cost from your next months’ rent.
 You will want to give the landlord a copy of your receipts but keep the originals for yourself.
 The cost must be less than one month’s rent.
 The repair should be completed as soon as you can.
 The repair must be completed before you get a nonpayment notice from the landlord.

 Special Rule for Landlord’s Failure to Provide Essential Services.
 If the problem has to do with an essential service like heat, hot water or water, you may immediately obtain repairs and deduct the cost from the next month’s rent payment.
 You still need to send the landlord a written notice describing the problem and what you are going to do to correct it.
 But you do not need to send the notice 7 days before the rent is due.